 D-Bus).

-All of this counts for the session D-Bus and for the system D-Bus although the startup of the session
+All of this applies to both the session D-Bus and for the system D-Bus, although the startup of the session

-D-Bus can be screwed up particularly easy.
-One easy way to screw it up is to start a second instance of
+D-Bus can be particularly easy to disrupt.
+One easy way to disrupt it is to start a second instance of

-also worth noticing that you do not need to set the DBUS_SESSION_BUS_ADDRESS variable manually
+also worth noting that you do not need to set the DBUS_SESSION_BUS_ADDRESS variable manually

 because the systemd file dbus.socket should take care of this.

-The built-in launcher can be accessed and configured within the settings dialog.
+The built-in launcher can be accessed and configured in the settings dialog.
 It is not available

 in the Plasmoid.
 It allows you to launch Syncthing